jbuerman/Maritime-Shipping-Competition-AAMAS2025/index.markdown

 Are you a researcher or practitioner interested in better maritime transportation and/or experienced in any of the approached and want to compete for the price, then read on.

 If you would like to participate, please fill in [this form](https://forms.office.com/e/FwzZczMtM1){:target="_blank"} to pre-register and receive a group number.

+{: .highlight-box}
+**Attendance at AAMAS:** If you want to attend the competition session at AAMAS, which is required for giving the presentation to compete for the [*Most Interesting Strategy Agent Prize*]({{ "/tournament/#most-interesting-strategy-agent-prize" | relative_url }}), it is necessary to register for Workshop & Tutorial Day 2 (20/05/2025).

 If you would like some additional information before you pre-register please have a look at the following links.
 - If you are interested in the platform we will use to run the competition, its called MABLE and more information can be found under [MABLE]({{ "/mable" | relative_url }}).